gabecoelho/Reverse-Proxy/README.md

 ### * *Install and setup Nginx and a domain* *

 **1. First, setup a domain:**
 - If you already have a domain, you may add a new Zone Record with a subdomain.
-In this case, we are using `it366.gabeit.net` (see Appendix I).
+In this case, we are using `it366.gabeit.net` (see Appendix 1).

 **2. Setup nginx:**
 - `sudo apt-get update`